tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 In particular, the requirement to not stick out presented in (#snireqdontstickout) may have to be lifted, especially for proposed solutions that could quickly reach large scale deployments.

+The document mentions that encrypting SNI will simultaneously thwart invasions of the TLS exchange whose purpose is to improve some forms of security, and outlines the need of alternative solutions.

 # IANA Considerations